2020 Delhi

-2020 Delhi is an Indian Hindi-language feature film scheduled for theatrical release on 14 November 2025.
-Directed by Devendra Maalviya and produced by Nandkishore Malviya, Ashu Malviya, and Amit Malviya, the film is made under the banner of Midas Touch Films.
+2020 Delhi is an Indian Hindi-language feature film released on 14 November 2025.
+Directed by Devendra Malviya and produced by Nandkishore Malviya, Ashu Malviya, and Amit Malviya, the film is made under the banner of Midas Touch Films.
 It features an ensemble cast including Brijendra Kala, Samar Jai Singh, Bhupesh Singh, Siddharth Bhardwaj, Devendra Maalviya, Chetan Sharma, Akashdeep Arora, Diksha Asthana, Vicky Yadav, and others.
-The film is notable for being India’s first full-length commercial one-shot feature film—shot entirely in a single continuous take.
+The film is India's first one-shot feature film—shot entirely in a single continuous take.